Second law of thermodynamics: Generalized conceptual statement of the second law principle

+There are also situations where the entropy spontaneously decreases by means of energy and entropy transfer.
+When thermodynamic constraints are not present, spontaneously energy or mass, as well as accompanying entropy, may be transferred out of a system in a progress to reach external equilibrium or uniformity in intensive properties of the system with its surroundings.
+This occurs spontaneously because the energy or mass transferred from the system to its surroundings results in a higher entropy in the surroundings, that is, it results in higher overall entropy of the system plus its surroundings.
+Note that this transfer of entropy requires dis-equilibrium in properties, such as a temperature difference.
+One example of this is the cooling crystallization of water that can occur when the system's surroundings are below freezing temperatures.
+Unconstrained heat transfer can spontaneously occur, leading to water molecules freezing into a crystallized structure of reduced disorder (sticking together in a certain order due to molecular attraction).
+The entropy of the system decreases, but the system approaches uniformity with its surroundings (category III).

+On the other hand, consider the refrigeration of water in a warm environment.
+Due to refrigeration, as heat is extracted from the water, the temperature and entropy of the water decreases, as the system moves further away from uniformity with its warm surroundings or environment (category IV).
+The main point, take-away, is that refrigeration not only requires a source of work, it requires designed equipment, as well as pre-coded or direct operational intelligence or instructions to achieve the desired refrigeration effect.

 Corollaries

 Perpetual motion of the second kind

 Before the establishment of the second law, many people who were interested in inventing a perpetual motion machine had tried to circumvent the restrictions of first law of thermodynamics by extracting the massive internal energy of the environment as the power of the machine.
 Such a machine is called a "perpetual motion machine of the second kind".
 The second law declared the impossibility of such machines.

 Carnot's theorem

 Carnot's theorem (1824) is a principle that limits the maximum efficiency for any possible engine.
 The efficiency solely depends on the temperature difference between the hot and cold thermal reservoirs.
 Carnot's theorem states: